wireapp/wire-docs/src/understand/single-sign-on/main.rst

        See: `:term:`SAML` at Wikipedia <https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language>`_

-       In the context of Wire, SAML is the standard/protocol used by the Wire services (in particular the SPAR service) to provide the Single Sign On feature.
+       In the context of Wire, SAML is the standard/protocol used by the Wire services (in particular the spar service) to provide the Single Sign On feature.

    IdP